xplosionmind/old.tommi.space/_jar/2020-02-06-programming-ideas.md

 ---
-title: "Programming ideas"
 categories: geek
 toc: 0
-description: "There are tools which it would be so useful for me to have but I can’t find the right scripts/programs/apps to accomplish the missing tools’ purposes."
+description: There are tools which it would be so useful for me to have but I can’t find the right scripts/programs/apps to accomplish the missing tools’ purposes.
 ---

 - having a way to restore several old windows sessions of a browser, with all the tabs (not just the last one), some sort of batch reopen.